Karen Technical Training Institute for the Deaf Courses and Fees

 You can also apply manually to the institution.

-Manual Application Procedures:
+Manual Application Procedures

 1. A handwritten Application Letter starting the Course applied for should be posted or hand-delivered to the principal through the address given.
 (Indicate your Mobile Number in the Application Letter).